TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 ### 🎯 Objective

 An e-commerce company wants to reduce the number of customers who stop using their platform (churned users).
-To do this, they need to:
+To do this, the team needs to:

 ✔️ Understand **how churned customers behave** - so the team knows what warning signs to look for.